 4.3.8.
 Type-approval authorities shall ensure a harmonised assessment of Auxiliary Emission Strategies (AES).
 A list of AES which were deemed non-acceptable by type-approval authorities shall be compiled yearly by the EU Forum for Exchange of Information on Enforcement or similar entity in a Contracting Party and made available to the public by Contracting Parties at the latest by end of March of the following year, in case there were AES which were deemed non-acceptable by the Forum or similar entity.

 4.4.
-Roles and responsibilities of market surveillance authorities
+Roles and responsibilities of Contracting Party authorities

 4.4.1.
-Market surveillance authorities may conduct screening tests to detect manipulation devices and manipulation strategies related to emissions.
+Contracting Party authorities may conduct screening tests to detect manipulation devices and manipulation strategies related to emissions.

 4.4.2.
-Market surveillance authorities should decide case-by-case which methods are best suited, based on an appropriate risk assessment which considers possible non-compliance, the likelihood of its occurrence, and other possible indicators, like the severity of the occurrence.
+Contracting Party authorities should decide case-by-case which methods are best suited, based on an appropriate risk assessment which considers possible non-compliance, the likelihood of its occurrence, and other possible indicators, like the severity of the occurrence.

 4.4.2.
 The search for manipulation devices or strategies could include two distinct cases: